yolken/yolken-blog/site/_posts/2021-02-15-non-optimal-engineer-personas.md

 their day at 6PM, and many other behaviors that would be considered "weird" in normal workplaces.

 Most of these quirks don't bother me, and I have a few of my own.
-However, there are certain traits I've encountered, particularly on the personality side, that are genuinely annoying and counterproductive to my team's work.
+However, there are certain traits I've encountered, particularly on the personality side, that are genuinely counterproductive to my team's work.
 In this post, I want to explain what these are and how I try to deal with people who exhibit them.

-## Pathological personas
+## Non-optimal personas

 The sections below go into more detail on each trait.
 I'm framing them as "personas" to make the discussion a little more fluid.